Mariunil/ros2-opcua/README.md

 At the present time the repository is in a developmental stage where the publisher and subscribers only can be run from the src subdirectory due to some relational #include statements.

+##Conents
+This repository contains to OPC UA Pubsub implementations absed on open62541.

+    1. Easy to deploy standalone OPC UA Publisher Subsriber nodes that should be deplyable on any Linux system.
+This section includes a set of demo nodes that will serve as a minimalsitic exaple of use, and an extended version of both nodes with more data fields, features etc.

+    2. A ROS2 package with "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace and by that offering Industry 4.0 communication to your ROS2 controlled robot.

 ## Development status: